 For your assistance, set forth below are a series of questions that arise frequently through phone calls to the Idaho State Bar, the Idaho Supreme Court, the Idaho Attorney General’s Office, and other public legal entities.
 General topics on the left are linked the questions below.
-If your question is not answered below, click on Other Legal Questions to submit a question to the Ask-a-Lawyer service.

 Additionally, the Professionalism and Ethics Section of the Idaho State Bar has produced a helpful Consumers Guide to Idaho Lawyers to answer question about hiring an attorney.
 This guide will assist you in determining when you need a lawyer, how to deal with an attorney, and whether you should handle a legal issue on your own.

 Yes, there are resources for individuals who cannot afford an attorney.
 If you have been charged with a crime, you may be eligible for a public defender.
 To determine whether you are eligible for a public defender contact the Court in which you have been charged with a crime.

 If you are involved in a civil (non-criminal) legal matter, you may qualify for assistance from Idaho Legal Aid.
 To learn more about Idaho Legal Aid, please follow this link, which will take you to the FAQ section of their website: http://www.idaholegalaid.org/faqs.

 Another excellent resource is the Idaho Volunteer Lawyers Program.
 The Idaho Volunteer Lawyers Program provides civil (non-criminal) legal assistance to persons with limited financial resources in certain instances.
 Generally these attorneys assist in Custody and Visitation matters, Divorce, Guardianships, Debt Defense, Wills and Probate, and some assistance for nonprofit corporations.